-From Vicks to Honeywell, these humidifiers have over 32,000 reviews combined.
+From Vicks to Honeywell, these humidifiers have more than 107,000 perfect ratings combined.

 Keep waking up with dry skin and stuffy sinuses?
 It’s officially time to find the best humidifier for your home.

-These handy machines regulate a dry environment by adding moisture back into the air.
+These handy machines eliminate dry air by adding moisture back into the air.
 Ideally, your home will sit at the optimal humidity level of 40 to 50%, as Princess Ogbogu, MD, director of allergy and immunology at The Ohio State University Wexner Medical Center, previously told Health.

 When humidity is added back into the air, it not only helps dry nasal and sinus passages, but can also make a big difference in how you look and feel, according to Clifford W. Bassett, MD, medical director of Allergy and Asthma Care of New York.
 Having the right humidity level in your home and bedroom makes it easier to breathe (especially when you’re sick), prevents skin from dying out, and can even improve your sleep.

-- Best Overall: Pure Enrichment MistAire Ultrasonic Humidifier
+- Most Ratings: Pure Enrichment MistAire Ultrasonic Humidifier

 - Best for Sinuses: Vicks Cool Mist Humidifier